Duality and mapping tori in Heegaard Floer homology: Introduction

-Following an influential paper of Witten \cite{WittenTQFT}, Atiyah describes an axiomatic framework for TQFTs \cite{AtiyahTQFT}, which features a duality axiom concerning orientation reversal.
-According to Atiyah's duality axiom, one should expect the duality isomorphism from Equation \eqref{eq:multipointeddualityiso} to have an interpretation in terms of cobordism maps.
+Following influential papers of Witten \cite{WittenTQFT} and Segal \cite{SegalCFT}, Atiyah describes an axiomatic framework for TQFTs \cite{AtiyahTQFT} which features a duality axiom concerning orientation reversal.
+Accordingly, one should expect the canonical trace pairing to coincide with the cobordism map for $Y\times [0,1]$, viewed as a cobordism from $Y\sqcup -Y$ to $\emptyset$.
+However, as a cobordism from $Y\sqcup -Y$ to $\emptyset$, $Y\times [0,1]$ is not assigned a map in Ozsv\'{a}th and Szab\'{o}'s TQFT framework.

-If $(Y,\ws)$ is a multi-pointed 3-manifold, the 4-manifold with embedded graph $(Y\times [0,1],\ws\times [0,1])$ can be viewed as a graph cobordism in three ways, depending on which ends we identity as incoming and outgoing.
-We suggestively call these the \textbf{identity cobordism}, the \textbf{trace cobordism}, and the \textbf{cotrace cobordism}.
+The graph TQFT of \cite{ZemGraphTQFT} does assign a map to $Y\times [0,1]$, viewed as a cobordism from $Y\sqcup -Y$ to $\emptyset$, as we now describe.
+If $(Y,\ws)$ is a multi-pointed 3-manifold, the 4-manifold with embedded graph $(Y\times [0,1],\ws\times [0,1])$ can be viewed as a graph cobordism in three ways, depending on which ends we identify as incoming and outgoing.
+We suggestively call these the \emph{identity cobordism}, the \emph{trace cobordism}, and the \emph{cotrace cobordism}.
 We illustrate the three configurations in Figure~\ref{fig::55}.
-The graph TQFT from \cite{ZemGraphTQFT} assigns maps to the trace and cotrace cobordisms, though it is not at all obvious that they are the trace and cotrace maps, with respect to the duality isomorphism from Equation \eqref{eq:multipointeddualityiso}.
-In this paper we prove the following:
+The graph TQFT from \cite{ZemGraphTQFT} assigns maps to the trace and cotrace cobordisms, though it is not immediate from their definitions that they are related to the canonical trace and cotrace maps induced by the pairing in equation~\eqref{eq:multipointeddualityiso}.
+A key step towards proving Theorem~\ref{thm:mixedinvariantmappingtorus} is the following: